-A huge amount of energy gets gobbled up by household appliances.
+A considerable amount of energy gets gobbled up by household electrical appliances daily.
 Think about it: they’re constantly plugged in or must be left running or turned on.
-Thankfully, your household energy-consuming habits can be tweaked so you conserve more and useless.
+Thankfully, your household energy-consuming habits can be tweaked, so you conserve more and use less.

 1. Refrigerators and Freezers

-Refrigerators and freezers are some of the biggest energy-sucking appliances in homes.
-For one, they’re always on, and they run for years and years on end.
+Refrigerators and freezers are some of the most significant energy-sucking appliances in homes.
+For one, they’re always on and running for years and years on end.
 This is necessary to keep food fresh, but it also means a lot of energy spent.
 Fortunately, there are easy ways to keep fridges and freezers running efficiently.

 - Don’t stand in front of the fridge with the door open for long periods of time.
 Grab what you need and close the door.

 If you still haven’t been able to reduce your energy usage, consider upgrading to an Energy Star-rated model.
 These home appliances use up to 50% less energy than standard models while keeping food fresh for longer periods.

 By now, you know that the most efficient way to keep your home comfortable is to use a programmable thermostat.
 However, what about all those other appliances?